TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/generic/database-migrations/_index.md

 weight: 7
 ---

-{{% tts %}} database entries are managed between minor versions using database migrations.
+{{% tts %}} database schema is managed between minor versions using database migrations.

 User are informed of required migrations for each version via the [Release Notes](https://www.thethingsindustries.com/docs/whats-new/).
 It's mandatory to run required database migrations for {{% tts %}} to function properly.